 These sugar free creamsicles will cool you off without all of the processed junk!
 You can feel good about serving these 3-ingredient popsicles to your family.

-I love sugary ice cream and popsicles like anyone else, but all of that sugar makes me not so bikini ready.
+I love sugary ice cream and popsicles like anyone else, but all of that sugar makes my skin go bananas and my kids even crazier. .

 That’s how these delicious 3-ingredient sugar free orange creamsicles came about!

 Did you ever eat creamsicles as a kid?
-I used to love eating them in layers – I was a weird kid.
+I really wanted a chance to recreate them but sans sugar and dye.

 I’m a little too lazy to make it all super fancy by layering the vanilla component inside of the orange component.
 But these simple sugar free creamsicles are just as delicious and a million times easier.